secretstartups/handbook/group-conversations/index.html.md

 Functions with Key Reviews should not create a new deck for a Group Conversation but should use their [Key Review deck](/handbook/key-review/#group-conversations-and-key-review-metrics) for the Group Conversation.

-You can also record and upload a [YouTube video](/handbook/marketing/marketing-operations/youtube/) if there is additional context that would be beneficial to supplement with the slides.
+You can also record and upload a [YouTube video](/handbook/marketing/marketing-operations/youtube/) if there is additional context that would be beneficial to supplement the slides.

 **Please remember that you should NOT present during a Group Conversation.** Synchronous calls are for conversation and discussion.
 It is the responsibility of the attendees to prepare questions before the call to maximize value of time spent synchronously.
 If someone does start to present the slides in the group conversation everyone is encouraged to say: 'At GitLab we use meetings for conversation and not presentation, but please do consider recording a video for next time.'
 Expect to be interrupted if presenting more than a 15 second welcome statement.